huangyukun2012/vimconfig/README.md

 When you use `visual studio`, you can use `F7` to compile and `F5` to debug.
 Now you can also do this with our vimrc.

 **Usage**

 You can find this by "map key" in vimrc.
-## Installation
+##3 Installation

 	git clone https://github.com/huangyukun2012/vimconfig.git
 	./install

-## extention
+##4. extention

 **How to install new plugin**

-* 1.Download a plugin from github in to directory of `bundle`
+* Download a plugin from github in to directory of `bundle`

 	git clone $URL $PATH

-* 2.Add  this plugin as an submodule to your project
+* Add  this plugin as an submodule to your project

 You can use git command to do this:

     git submodule add $URL $PATH

-* 3.Add the modification to the project, commit , and push it to your repository.
+* Add the modification to the project, commit , and push it to your repository.

 	git add $PATH
 	git commit -m $MSG